bradfordvt/bradfordvt.github.io/_portfolio/VTEnterprises.md

     alt: "placeholder CiragoNS2000Diagram"
     figcaption: "Cirago NS-2000 NAS"
 ---
+Since recently retiring from Nokia, I am seeking remote work anywhere in the United States - consulting, contract, and full time opportunities.
+I am actively involved at:
++ Continuing to consult - leveraging my board and system test expertise.
++ Continuing to consult - leveraging my networking expertise.
++ Continuing to consult - leveraging my software engineering expertise.
++ Continuing to consult  about SOHO layouts.
++ Actively involved with the IEEE P2654 and IEEE P1687.1 standards efforts as a key technical member developing simulations and architecture for each standard.
++ Co-authoring papers for European Test Symposium/TESTA 2019 Workshop, AUTOTESTCON 2019, and International Test Conference 2019.
-Since retiring from Nokia, I have been keeping active developing my skills and passion for Python programming.
-I have also been interested in learning new skills, like web development, to get a better understanding how other industries outside of embedded programming use software tools and languages.
-I have also been able to spend time on some of my personal projects I have always been wanting to get to, but have been too busy with work and other activities.
++ Continue to develop my skills and passion for Python programming taking webinars, reading books, and developing GitHub projects.
++ Learning new skills, like web development, to get a better understanding how other industries outside of embedded programming use software tools and languages.
+(I have set up this Jekyll based site on GitHub and have developed my own home server (*See my LAMP Server Project page*))
++ Spending time refining some of my personal projects. (*See my NAS Experiment and Print Server Project pages*)

 Although dabbling in new technology is fun and challenging, I desire to find a place in industry where I can apply my skills to real world problems and continue to challenge myself to find commonsense solutions to unresolved issues.
 I also find I miss being able to mentor colleagues and watch them grow as they learn.
 I am able to continue some of my mentoring friendships, but it is not the same as working with colleagues tackling real world, industry problems.